Lewsey-Lab/lims-rnaseq/README.md

 Results for the user are published to the project folder under newly created subfolders in `data` and `reports`.

 ### `work` folder
 Nextflow creates a `work` folder containing checksummed folders where the actually process files are produced.
-These folders are not meant to be touched manually.
+These folders are not meant to be touched manually (but can be useful for debugging).
 These folders allow the pipeline to recall its process, allowing it to stop and resume without losing information.
-It also ensures that there will not be any cross process collisions.
+It also ensures that there will not be any cross process collisions as each folder is unique.
 It relies on checksums from inputs and outputs to detect if anything has changed.
 To learn more, check out this [post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 ### Genome index files